namehash/namekit-contracts/README.md

 ## Commands
 Before running these commands, make sure to:
 - Generate the typechain interfaces: `yarn compile`
 - Change CHAIN_ID in `.env` to the desired network you want to interact with.
-1 = Mainnet, 5 = Goerli.
+1 = Mainnet, 11155111 = sepolia.

 ### For registering a name through
 - Make sure to fill the environment variables